The Harvard Science Research Mentoring Program: SRMP Overview and Timeline

 Most undergraduate research programs are condensed to approximately 10 weeks or less over the summer.
 The months-long timescale of SRMP, on the other hand, allows students to get stuck, whether because of practical difficulties with executing a particular task or because they need to figure out the next step in the analysis.
 For most students, this is the first time they are ever required to solve such problems completely on their own, and it teaches them patience and perseverance, two of the more important skills required for actual research.

-Mentors start off by introducing the theory behind the project through assigned readings and discussions.
+Mentors start off by introducing the theory behind the project through assigned readings and discussions during the weekly meetings.
 This is then followed by hands-on introductions to the tools and data necessary for the project.
 Finally, the students move on to the analysis itself.
-The mentors are encouraged to develop their own way of supervising the students.
-Some mentors will be very hands-on, working together with their students, while others will be more hands-off, allowing their students to figure things out on their own.